sp-soul/sp-soul.github.io/_posts/2020-12-29-reflecting-on-five-years-at-octopus-energy.md

 ## Tracker & Agile
 ![An iPhone displaying a message about a 'plunge pricing' event on Agile Octopus - where demand is so low, and supply is so high, that users are paid to use electricity](/static/img/posts/reflecting-on-five-years-at-octopus-energy/agile-octopus.jpg){:loading="lazy"}

 As much as I hated life in a digital agency, it’s fair to say it teaches you a fair bit about tight deadlines.
-This is particularly useful because, unfortunately, no company is immune from them - every now and then they pop up, even when we set our own deadlines.
+This is particularly useful because, unfortunately, no company is immune to them - every now and then they pop up, even when we set our own deadlines.

 Octopus Tracker & Agile Octopus are the names of our smart time-of-use tariffs.
 They’re able to change price daily and half-hourly respectively - both were a first for the energy industry when they were released.
-Tracker aims to be the most transparent tariff ever: changing price daily and showing you the exact breakdown of what you’re paying (what pays for distribution, generation, and even our margin on it).
+Tracker aims to be the most transparent tariff ever: changing price daily and showing you the exact breakdown of what and *why* you’re paying (what pays for distribution, generation, and even our margin on it).
 Agile’s aim was more behavioural: by offering different prices every half hour depending on the demand and supply levels of renewable energy, customers could get used to putting the washing on an hour later to save money, or set their devices to charge at times that are ‘greenest’ or ‘cheapest’.

 I love them for a few reasons:
 - 👨‍💻 I helped build them with some very smart people